 Sometimes, it's easy to get bogged down and think you're doing "just marketing."
 You're not operating on people and saving lives, right?

-From the creators of "Crap: The Content Marketing Deluge" comes the following SlideShare.
-If you're ever feeling down-in-the-dumps about marketing, I'd highly highly recommend reading it.
-It's thoughtful, funny, and a great SlideShare to keep in your back pocket for a rainy day.
+From the creators of "Crap: The Content Marketing Deluge" comes the following presentation.
+If you're ever feeling down-in-the-dumps about marketing, I'd highly recommend reading it.
+It's thoughtful, funny, and a great presentation to keep in your back pocket for a rainy day.